 TSSWCB Sponsored WPPs

 TSSWCB provides technical and financial assistance to local stakeholder groups to develop and implement WPPs to address significant agricultural or silvicultural nonpoint source pollution issues.
-WPP development projects sponsored by TSSWCB are all funded through CWA §319(h) Nonpoint Source Grants to various entities.
-These watersheds are shown in red on the above map and include:
+WPP development projects sponsored by TSSWCB can be funded through CWA §319(h) Nonpoint Source Grants to various entities.

 TCEQ Sponsored WPPs